sguox002/leetcode/leetcode-all.md

 - left biased and right biased.
 - convert problem to binary search if brutal force checking all range works.

+<<-540	Single Element in a Sorted Array    		57.9%	Medium
+each element except one appears exactly twice. find the single element.
+-O(N) xor
+-log(N): binary search: if mid is single, return. if mid is not single, and check the index and determine if it is on left or right

+->>

 <<-635	Design Log Storage System    		59.0%	Medium
 add log with time stamps
 query start,end with granularity.